-Both a high pass filter (HPF) and auto level control (ALC) are avaible for each channel and can also be switched on in this menu.
+Both a high pass filter (HPF) and auto level control (ALC) are available for each channel and can also be switched on in this menu.
 Also a delay up to 170 ms can be set.

-The channel 1 input socket selection switch selects either:
+The channel 1 input socket selection in the Configuration > Audio menu and selects either: